ATLAS-HGTD/hgtd-tools/README.md

 We run a set of basic pre-commit checks for your MR, so be prepared to modify the changed files according to the `.gitlab-ci.yaml` pipeline before your MR can be merged.
 Test your changes locally before pushing (and avoid using unneccessary CI time + core-h), using the instructions outlined in the pre-commit paragraph.

 Not every minor commit needs to trigger a CI pipeline, for example clerical changes or something that only affects documentation but no logic.
-In that case, please adapt your commit message as follows to skip the CI for a specific commit:
+In that case, please adapt your regular commit message as follows to skip the CI for a specific commit:

 ```bash
 git commit -m 'here is my regular commit message [skip ci]'